Chart Color Schemes

 Chatswood - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Chatswood-East has a population where 64.6% speak languages other than English at home, with 65.1% born overseas.
-Christianity is the dominant religion, comprising 35.5%.
-Buddhism's representation is notably higher at 7.7%, compared to Greater Sydney's 4.2%.
+Chatswood-East, as per the 2016 Census, has a high level of cultural diversity with 64.6% speaking a language other than English at home and 65.1% born overseas.
+Christianity is the predominant religion, comprising 35.5%.
+Buddhism is overrepresented at 7.7%, compared to Greater Sydney's 4.2%.

 Frequently Asked Questions - Diversity